-In 2012, global uranium production increased by 9 % as compared with the 2011 figure, totalling approximately 58 500 tonnes of uranium (exceeding the WNA forecast of 52 000 tU).
-As in 2011, the top three uranium-producing countries were Kazakhstan, Canada and Australia.
+In 2013, global uranium production increased by 2 % as compared with the 2012 figure, totalling approximately 59 500 tonnes of uranium.
+As in 2012, the top three uranium-producing countries were Kazakhstan, Canada and Australia.

 Natural uranium production